 Downloading a VPN is straightforward: go to Surfshark’s website and choose the platform you want to download it on.

-When you read that Amazon Prime is blocking your VPN, it means that it’s blocking an IP address that a VPN dedicated to you.
+If Amazon Prime blocks your VPN, this means that it’s blocking an IP (Internet Protocol) address that the VPN dedicated to you.
 Since you’re not the only one using that IP address, streaming services see it and assume the traffic is coming from a VPN.

 If Amazon Prime Video is blocking your VPN, try the following tips: